dimi309/small3d/README.md

 - portaudio
 - freetype
 - bzip
-- oboe if building for Android
+- oboe when building for Android

+All dependencies *source code* repositories (not binaries) are distributed in this same repository (in the `deps` directory).
+They can be built by executing a single script (see "Building", above).